Last Updated on

 - Erratic moods ranging from crankiness to sudden periods of silence

-- An onset of depression resulting in an absence of activity and energy
+- The onset of depression resulting in an absence of activity and energy

 - A strong sense of fatigue and exhaustion